Peripheral Artery Disease

-- Coldness or numbness in the arms, legs, fingers, or toes
+- Coldness or numbness in your arms, legs, fingers, or toes

 - Thinning or loss of hair on the arms and legs